Corticosteroids

 What are glucocorticoids?

-Steroids are also used to relieve symptoms of other autoimmune diseases such as rheumatoid arthritis, lupus, and multiple sclerosis.
+Steroids are also used to relieve symptoms of other autoimmune diseases such as rheumatoid arthritis, lupus, and multiple sclerosis.1

 How do steroids work?

 Steroids reduce inflammation by suppressing the immune system.
-This means that the body's immune system produces less harmful antibodies and is like likely to attack healthy tissue.
-However, this also makes the body less able to fight infections.
+This means that the immune system and harmful antibodies are less likely to attack healthy tissue.
 In people with myasthenia gravis, steroids are used when acetylcholinesterase inhibitors do not fully control symptoms.1

 Many people with generalized MG need to take both an acetylcholinesterase inhibitor and a non-steroidal immunosuppressant long-term.
 Steroids are usually used for short-term relief to quickly reduce symptoms.
 Doctors try to avoid giving high doses of steroids over long periods due to their many side effects.1